NilPointer-Software/bdfd-wiki/src/bdscript/getChannelVar.md

 ### Parameters
 - `Name`: The name of the variable to get.
-- `channelID` - The channel to get the value for.
-If no channelID is inputted, then the current channel is used.
+- `Channel ID`: The channel to get the value for.
+If no channel ID is provided, then the current channel is used.